Games are to math as books are to reading.

 Games provide an application for the newly learned information!

-The games give the child a reason to want to their facts.
+The games give the child a reason to want to know their facts.
 They provide interesting repetition needed for automatic responses in a social setting.

 Ten to fifteen minutes of a card game are equivalent to a worksheet.
 As we know, practice is needed for the facts to become automatic.
 These games provide much better review and practice than flash cards or traditional worksheets.